 All videos also come with BSL translations.

-There is no time limit for any particular question either.
-After 25 minutes of inactivity the CSJT will timeout and close.
+The Judgement Test will timeout and close after 25 minutes of inactivity.
 You can continue from where you left off, but only two further times (three sessions in total).
 After this, the test must be reset.
-Speak with your recruiter, who can do this within Civil Service Jobs.
+If this happens to you, speak with your recruiter to reset the test within Civil Service Jobs.

-The CSNT presents a range of tables and graphs to show numerical information.
+The Numerical Test presents a range of tables and graphs to show numerical information.
 There are alternative table versions available by default, which can be read by screen readers.

 Test instructions have been written to be succinct, clear and unambiguous, to enable easier reading and understanding.